 Many of the photos over the years were taken in the Amboseli ecosystem of Kenya and Tanzania, where in 2010, no longer able to sit back and allow the destruction to continue, Nick co-founded Big Life Foundation with one of the most respected conservationists in East Africa, Richard Bonham.
 As Nick writes, "There’s little use being angry and passive.
 Much better to be angry and active."

-In 2016, Nick released “Inherit the Dust,” a new body of work and book in which, in a series of epic panoramas, he records the impact of man in places in East Africa where animals used to roam, but no longer do.
+In 2016, Nick released “Inherit the Dust,” in which, in a series of epic panoramas, he records the impact of man in places in East Africa where animals used to roam.
 In each location, life size panels of his animal portraits are placed within a world of explosive urban development, factories, wasteland, and quarries.

 Since 2004, Nick has had multiple solo exhibitions in museums and galleries worldwide, including in New York, Los Angeles, London, Berlin, Sydney, Paris, Stockholm, and more.